paulcli/easycode_assets/README.md

 - Do I have to index my code base?

-    No. Indexing is required to use the “Ask Codebase” feature which provides answers relevant to your codebase.
+    No. Indexing is required to use the **`Ask Codebase`** feature which provides answers relevant to your codebase.
 If you don’t want to index your codebase, you can still use all the other features.

 - What happens to my data?